weilandtd/yeast-GEM/.github/CONTRIBUTING.md

   4. Switch locally to `master` and update `history.md`, by putting at the top the same description of the corresponding PR from step 2.
   5. Bump version with `increaseVersion.m`. **NOTE:** The function will error if unexpected changes are occurring.
 If this happens, probably step 1 was done incorrectly.
 To fix it, commit in `devel` any necessary changes and make a new pull request.
   6. Commit changes from steps 4 and 5 with the message `chore: version X.Y.Z`.
-  7. Make the new release at GitHub (https://github.com/SysBioChalmers/yeast-GEM/releases/new), using the proper tag "vX.Y.Z" and with the same description as the corresponding PR from step 2.
+  7. Make the new release at GitHub [here](https://github.com/SysBioChalmers/yeast-GEM/releases/new), using the proper tag "vX.Y.Z" and with the same description as the corresponding PR from step 2.
   8. Pull from `master` to `gh-pages` to update the landing page.
+  9. Review the [Zenodo](https://zenodo.org) release: Every new release from Github (step 7) automatically triggers a new release in Zenodo.
+However, so far it is not possible to fully customize this release, and some manual curation is needed.
+This includes:
+    * Ensuring the title of the release has the format `SysBioChalmers/yeast-GEM: yeast X.Y.Z`.
+    * Correcting author names.
+    * Ensuring the version of the release has the format `vX.Y.Z`.
+    * Setting the language to English.
+    * Adding any Grant IDs (if applicable).

+  Make sure to both save & publish your edits.
+You will find the new release at the top of [all Zenodo releases](https://zenodo.org/search?page=1&size=20&q=conceptrecid:%221494182%22&sort=-publication_date&all_versions=True).
+Note that it might take some minutes for the Zenodo release to appear after you create the release in Github.

 ## Acknowledgments

 These contribution guidelines were written based on the contribution guidelines of [opencobra/cobrapy](https://github.com/opencobra/cobrapy/blob/devel/.github/CONTRIBUTING.rst) and [SysBioChalmers/RAVEN](https://github.com/SysBioChalmers/RAVEN/wiki/DevGuidelines).